 Preventing Listeria Infection

-Important food safety measures should be followed to prevent Listeria infection – especially among the elderly and pregnant women.
+Important food safety measures should be followed to prevent Listeria infection, especially among the elderly, pregnant women, and those who are immunocompromised.

 Given its prevalence in the environment and the fact that the vast majority of Listeria infections are the result of consuming contaminated food or water, preventing illness and death is undoubtedly a food safety issue.

 L. monocytogenes presents a particular concern with respect to food handling because it can grow at refrigerator temperatures (4°C to 10°C), temperatures commonly used to control pathogens in foods.
 Freezing also has little detrimental effect on the microbe.
 Although pasteurization is sufficient to kill Listeria, failure to reach the desired temperature in large packages can allow the organism to survive.
 Food can also be contaminated after processing by the introduction of unpasteurized material, as happens during the preparation of some cheeses.
 Listeria can also be spread by contact with contaminated hands, equipment, and counter tops.